rkabiljo/DE_Genes_and_ERVs_together/README.md

 write.table(resIHWOrdered, "genesDEres.txt",sep="\t")
 ```

-## Run DE - merge genes and ERVs
+# Run DE - merge genes and ERVs

-<br>This assumes that phenotype data (phe) is already processed: factorised, and SV1 and SizeFactors are in that phe table <br>
+<br>This assumes that phenotype data (phe) is already processed: factorised, and SV1 and SizeFactors are in that phe table.
+See Section 'If the table with SV1 and sizeFactor exist, start from HERE' <br>

 ```
 gene_cts <- read.table("merged_cellular.txt",row.names=1,header=T,check.names=FALSE)